jdrumgoole/pymongoshell/README.md

-# mongodbshell : A module that makes it easy to use MongoDB in the python shell
+# mongodbshell :  MongoDB in the python shell

 The Python shell is the ideal environment for Python developers to interact with MongoDB.
 However output cursors and interacting with the database requires